xdmushui/partner-center-sdk/develop/activate-sandbox-subscription-azure-marketplace-products.md

 ms.subservice:  partnercenter-sdk
 ---

-# Activate a sandbox subscription for commercial marketplace products
+# Activate a sandbox subscription for commercial marketplace SaaS products to enable billing

 **Applies to:**